ErlendMariusOmmundsen/Cakebot/README.md

 # CakeBot

-Slackbot that sends a slack message to randomly chosen candidate.
+Slackbot that randomly picks a person and commands them to make cake.